Traversing Through Uzbekistan’s Timeless Gem: Things to do in Tashkent (2024)

 I will be honest, it was hard to find some vegetarian food options.
 The popular vegetarian food that you can get is either bread or salad.
 There are a few Indian restaurants where you can eat the Indian cuisine but note that they are very expensive when compared to the other food that you get around the city.

 Some of the shopping malls have fast food joints where you can get veggie burgers.
-Just to beware that these veggie burgers do not have anything in them except some leaves and mustard sauce.
-However, you do have cafes such as Gloria Jeans where you can get coffee and light snacks.
+Just to beware these veggie burgers do not have anything in them except some leaves and mustard sauce.
+However, you do have cafes such as Gloria Jeans, where you can get coffee and light snacks.

 The city also has super markets where you can buy bread and other things if you do not get any vegetarian food.

-Traversing Through Uzbekistan’s Timeless Gem: Things to do in Tashkent
+Traversing Through Uzbekistan’s Timeless Gem: Things To Do in Tashkent

 There is so much to see in Tashkent.
 With spectacular mosques, madrasas, parks, museums, squares and metro stations, every corner looks pretty and beautiful.